ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-other_income">Other income</h3>

-Include child benefit, pensions, tax credits, income from investments, maintenance payments and employee benefits such as company car and fuel allowances.
+Include Child Benefit, pensions, tax credits, income from investments, maintenance payments and employee benefits such as company car and fuel allowances.

 <h3 id="ecg-self_employed">Are you self employed?</h3>